 Aquarium water is the most important environmental component for your fish.
-Unfortunately, aquarium water quality is often overlooked and sometimes neglected.
+Unfortunately, aquarium water quality is often overlooked by fish keepers, and sometimes neglected.

 01 of 10

 Ammonia poisoning is one of the biggest killers of aquarium fish.
-It occurs most often when a tank is newly set up, before the beneficial bacteria that break down fish waste have had a chance to grow, or "cycle."
-However, it can also occur in an established tank when too many new fish have been added at one time, when the filter fails due to power or mechanical failure, or if beneficial bacterial colonies die off due to the use of medications or sudden change in water conditions.
+It occurs most often when an aquarium is newly set up, before the beneficial bacteria that break down fish waste have had a chance to grow, or "cycle."
+However, it can also occur in an established aquarium when too many new fish have been added at one time, when the filter fails due to power or mechanical failure, or if beneficial bacterial colonies die off due to the use of medications or a sudden change in water conditions.

 02 of 10

 Algae growth is a fact of life that every aquarium owner will face sooner or later.
 Some algae growth is normal and healthy, but excessive algae growth is unsightly and can be hazardous to fish and plants.
 Excess lighting, too much fish food, and lack of sufficient water changes can increase algae growth in your aquarium due to an accumulation of phosphate or nitrate in the water.
 If algae is a continuous problem, you might even want to consider adding an algae-eating fish, or using a commercial algaecide product made for aquariums.

 03 of 10